 We have strengthened and clarified our internal guidelines and policies for employees to ensure the Society of Authors is a respectful, considerate and professional environment for staff, members and visitors alike.
-We are nurturing a culture where all employees, regardless of role, are empowered to challenge and report bullying, harassment and other inappropriate behaviour if they witness it.
+We are nurturing a culture where all employees, regardless of role, are empowered to challenge and report bullying, harassment, racism or other inappropriate behaviour if they witness it.

 Society of Authors as trusted intermediary

 If a Society of Authors’ member contacts us with a complaint about bullying, harassment or other inappropriate behaviour outside the SoA’s control or environment, but within our associated industries, we will offer to support them through this process and, if necessary, act as a trusted intermediary on their behalf.

 If a member wishes to remain anonymous, we may help to bring a complaint to the attention of the employing organisation, especially where we are made aware of multiple complaints about the same individual.